'

 Car is the most convenient means of transport if you want to travel to Kuala Selangor from KL.

-The reason is that grab is not available in Kuala Selangor town, thus, it’s very hard to get around the town if you don’t have your own car.
+The reason is that Grab is very common in Kuala Selangor town, thus, it’s inconvenient to get around the town if you don’t have your own car.
 In addition, you can only see fireflies and blue tears in the evening (the tour ends at 8 pm), if you want to go back to KL right after that, then driving your car is always the best option.
 Otherwise, you have to stay in Kuala Selangor for a night.

 By bus